Clastify logo

 Overall:

-A proton exchange membrane allows H⁺ to pass but stops electrons and gases crossing directly.
-So the electrons have to travel through the external circuit, giving the useful electrical output.
+A proton exchange membrane lets H+H^+ pass, but stops electrons and gases from crossing directly.
+Electrons therefore have to travel through the external circuit, giving the useful electrical output.

 Electrolysis: forcing a redox reaction

 An electrolytic cell is an electrochemical cell where electrical energy drives a non-spontaneous redox reaction.
-Electrolysis uses an electric current to cause a chemical change.
+Electrolysis is the process of using an electric current to cause a chemical change.

-A typical setup has one container holding an electrolyte, a substance with mobile ions that conduct charge, plus two electrodes connected to a direct current power source.
-Ionic compounds work as electrolytes when molten or dissolved in water because their ions can move freely.
-In a solid ionic lattice, the ions are locked in place, so the solid does not conduct.
+Most setups use one container with an electrolyte, a substance containing mobile ions that conduct charge, plus two electrodes joined to a direct current power source.
+Ionic compounds work as electrolytes when molten or dissolved in water because their ions can move.
+In a solid ionic lattice, they don’t conduct, since the ions are fixed in position.

 Image

 In an electrolytic cell, the cathode connects to the negative terminal of the power supply.
-Cations move to the cathode, where they are reduced.
-Anions move to the anode, where they are oxidized.
+Cations move to the cathode and are reduced.
+Anions move to the anode and are oxidized.
 Electrons carry current through the wires; ions carry it through the electrolyte.

 Cathode: